dazKind/foo3d/README.md

 * cpp (windows-x86 & ogl)

 #### Notes:
+* the html5-target has no longer a dependency on the xirsys/stdjs lib!
 * Make sure you got foo3d.ndll in your path/sample-folders.
 It's compiled via hxcpp.
 Check the content of the "native-bindings"-folder.
 * Foo3D uses GLUT for the optional creation of the window and the context.
 Make sure you got glut32.dll in your path if you use the Frame-Class(like most of the samples).
 * On older systems Webgl can be blacklisted in your browser.
 Try setting "webgl.force-enabled;true" via "about:config".